 I just finished a project where I was using IPython and Pandas a lot more than spreadsheets.
 I found that after using Pandas, I started to think about data a little differently.
 When I returned to Google Spreadsheets, I realized it wasn’t capable of displaying the data in the way that I wanted to.
-So I took another look at the Google Spreadsheet SPARKLINE function and found that, in many cases, they provide a more informative and much quicker visualization that charts.
+So I took another look at the Google Spreadsheet SPARKLINE function and found that, in many cases, they provide a more informative and much quicker visualization than charts.
 Once I got started, I figured I would exhaust the possibilities of the feature and share them here so that you can get started with them quickly and easily when you need to.

 There are four different types of sparkline charts.
 I have a section for each: